Hip and Knee Infection Lawsuits No Longer Being Accepted

-The product liability Lawyers at Saiontz & Kirk, P.A. are reviewing potential claims for individuals who have suffered an infection following hip or knee replacement surgery since 2010.
+The product liability Lawyers at Saiontz & Kirk, P.A. previously reviewed potential claims for individuals who have suffered an infection following hip or knee replacement surgery since 2010.

 Problems with Bair Hugger Forced Air Warming Blankets used during most knee and hip replacements may be the cause of complications suffered following surgery, including:

 - Deep Joint Infection Requiring Antibiotic Spacers or Additional Surgery